 I have been part of what is called the healing justice movement for six years, though I have been engaged in acts of healing for a lot longer than that.
 Six years is a special birthday in the lifespan of a movement.
 Six years feels like the time in movements at which some of the people, moments, articles, wishes that birthed us are at risk of being forgotten—especially in low-money, low-time-to-document, brilliant-burnout-femme-of-colour-led movements.
 This the moment where disability gets forgotten, where class gets forgotten, where white, cis, able-bodied healers can try to slap “healing justice” on their spaces and try to forget that this movement was birthed by Black and brown disabled femme brilliance, in response to all that both mainstream western/biomedical and “alternative” white/cis/abled spaces lack in terms of understanding how colonialism, ableism, cultural theft, and whorephobia affect healing systems. - A Not-So-Brief Personal History of the Healing Justice Movement, 2010–2016

 I join the voices who have been demanding a paradigm shift in how we humans view our role in the global ecological landscape.
-Only when we feel our interconnectedness by de-centering the needs of powerful and privileged white folks can we learn to reframe our health priorities, prevent disease, and die in peace.
+Only when we feel our interconnectedness by de-centering the needs of powerful and privileged white folks can we learn to reframe our relationship to nature, health priorities, prevent disease, and die in peace.

 Currently, Congressional and Senate attention is on controlling healthcare costs and less on increasing physical access to providers.
 There is very little attention on the quality of therapeutic relationships or social determinants of health.
 In order to address health care disparities, which result from strutural inequalities as well as individual biases, we need to be thinking upstream of access and affordability.
 Why do certain groups of people suffer death, disease, and illness more than others?
 And what can we do to prevent that?